Costa Rica–United States relations: 2001–2024

 As reported by the National Census of Costa Rica of 2011, 4.1% more American citizens live in Costa Rica with regards to the number calculated in 2000.
 There are 15,898 American citizens living in Costa Rica, as found by the census, compared to the 9,511 that lived in that nation in the year 2000.

 During the first trimester of 2011, 55% of people that visited Costa Rica came from the United States.

+Second Trump administration (2025–present)

+In February 2025, Costa Rica and Panama agreed to accept deported migrants from the USA, including individuals from China, Uzbekistan, Pakistan, and Afghanistan.
+This decision followed pressure from the Trump administration, which has been deporting thousands of undocumented immigrants, sometimes to third countries instead of their country of origin.
+Costa Rican President Rodrigo Chaves acknowledged the power imbalance between the nations, while analysts suggest that tariff threats played a role in these agreements.
+The U.S. is funding the temporary detention of deportees in Costa Rica before their repatriation.

 U.S.-Costa Rica Counter-narcotics Cooperation Agreement

 In 1999 the U.S.-Costa Rica Counter-narcotics Cooperation Agreement, entered into force.
 The agreement facilitates cooperation between the Coast Guard of Costa Rica and the U.S. Coast Guard regarding drug trafficking and other illegal activity.

 Bilateral Costa Rican law enforcement cooperation, particularly against drug trafficking, has been successful.
 However, there was an internal dispute (within Costa Rica) regarding the entrance of United States naval forces as support for U.S. Coast Guard activities.

 While Costa Rica is concerned about the threat of illegal drug-related activities, it has a tradition of demilitarization and peaceful conflict resolution.
 Costa Rican Congressman Luis Fishman stated his concern saying that "This gives a blank check to American troops", while opposition legislator Juan Carlos Mendoza added, "The type of armament leads one to believe that these operations are more military in character, rather than for combating drug trafficking".

 There was also an online petition against the entry of U.S. naval vessels, which received over 4,200 signatures, and the mobilization of protestors.